yqthanks/Significant-DBSCAN-matlab/README.md

 **Synthetic data generation:**

-Synthetic data generation code and base image files are in [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data) folder.
+Synthetic data generator and base image files are in [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data) folder.

+Example synthetic data (24 sets) have been added to [synthetic_data](https://github.com/yqthanks/significantDBSCAN/tree/master/synthetic_data).
+Visualizations of data and Significant DBSCAN results will be added soon.

-*We will share some examples of generated synthetic data soon.*
+/*:*We will share some examples of generated synthetic data soon.*:*/

 ## Example comparison with other clustering techniques